spacemeshos/go-spacecraft/docs/devnet.md

 ### Deploy Web Services

-To deploy web services first you need to download tls.key and tls.crt files from 1password and place it in ./artifacts/ws directory.
+To deploy web services first you first need to place the secret `tls.key` and `tls.crt` files in ./artifacts/ws directory.

 Then you can run the below command: